aaronlake/vimrc/README.md

 ```

 ### Option 2:
-If you'd like a little must customization to the install follow these steps below:
+If you'd like a little more customization to the install follow these steps below:

 * Backup your existing Vim configuration files
   * `mv ~/.vim ~/.vim.old`